VladKucherenko/SellEverywhere/Readme.md

 * creation of a new product (fill price, description, category, category characteristics, name, manufacturer, photo);
 * fill characteristics of the product by chosen category (dynamic characteristics)
 * manage existing products/deliverers (read/edit/delete);
-* promotion ability helps admin to change product price and see history of changes and add product to the list of special propositions
+* control of changes about the goods listed in web application (decrease/increase in price, addition of shares/advertisements, decrease in the quantity of specific goods)
 * add new products/deliverers;
 * view sales statistics for the selected category or popularity of the products for example (diagrams, table), provide analytics;